 #2 Make Your Mobile Marketing Campaign Interactive and Relevant

 This is really two separate points, but in many ways they are inseparable (you’ll get an idea why in the following example).

 First, you need to identify your target demographic and find out what makes them tick.
-You won’t engage many teenage girls with a campaign centered around quilting bees, even if you’ve got a phenomenal approach.
-Likewise, how many middle aged men are you going to attract if your promotion is all about handbags?
+You won’t engage many teenage girls in a campaign centered around quilting bees, even if you’ve got a phenomenal approach.
+Likewise, how many middle-aged men are you going to attract if your promotion is all about handbags?

 Once you know about your audience and what they like, the next step is to devise an engaging promotion, which will ideally be an activity at the same time.
 An interactive game, a scavenger hunt, a social media contest – you name it – just as long as it is active, rather than passive.